Flowers can pose a grave danger to bees, a team of researchers that includes a University of California, Riverside entomologist has determined.

 The finding could affect the national and international trade of flowers – unless sterilization of parasites on these flowers can be guaranteed.

-Pollinators are one of the most important group of organisms on the planet for both agriculture and ecosystem maintenance.
+Pollinators are one of the most important groups of organisms on the planet for both agriculture and ecosystem maintenance.
 Currently, declines are being found in some important pollinators due to a combination of stressors including parasites, habitat change and pesticides.

 For more information, visit their website.